Isaac009/ML/Homework_3/cDCGAN/README.md

 ## My result for Discriminator and Generator Loss
 ![](MNIST_cDCGAN_train_hist.png)

-## With this loss the generator output the following image sequence in gif
+## With this loss the generator output the following images
 ![](MNIST_cDCGAN_generation_animation.gif)

 ## Use Pretrained Model